-It was evident that my Wi-Fi was slower than usual.
+It was evident that my Wi-Fi was slower than usual and updating to macOS Sierra definitely caused this problem.
 Even some static pages take forever to load.

 After doing some research, I found a solution to the slowness of my Wi-Fi.
 If this happens to you in macOS Sierra, try the following.